PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 16:44:11
+Last updated: 2024-04-02 16:45:15
-Random Quote: There are three faithful friends - an old wife, an old dog, and ready money. - Benjamin Franklin
+Random Quote: Things that were hard to bear are sweet to remember. - Seneca the Younger